mharen/mharen.github.io/_posts/2013/2013-02-how-do-i-add-mongodb-replicasetnode.md

 ---
+layout: post
 date: '2013-02-21T19:11:00.000-05:00'
-description: ''
-published: true
-slug: 2013-02-how-do-i-add-mongodb-replicasetnode
 categories:
-- Database
+- database
-- MongoDB
+- mongodb
-- Work
+- work
-time_to_read: 5
 title: How do I add a MongoDB replicaset/node with auth/credentials to MMS monitor on 10gen?
 ---